Te Pāti Māori's 'fearless fight' for equality for Māori

 Tamahere claimed that over two-thirds of Māori were earning under $50,000 a year.

-"There is no way they can get into the housing ownership system because their rent outprices their ability to get any deposit.
-And we know that is a tailor-made way of keeping us enslaved.
+"There is no way they can get onto the housing ownership system because their rent outprices their ability to get any deposit.
+And we know that is a tailor-made system of keeping us enslaved.

-"There is only one party that will be able to change those things, and because we can speak a consistent truth without fear or favour of riling anybody in a Pākehā party.
+"There is only one party that will be able to change those things, and that is because we can speak a consistent truth without fear or favour of riling anybody in a Pākehā party.

 "And that is why I woke up very late in my political life and I am standing here today."